All Our Blooming RESPONSIBILITY

 What we are doing now…

-It is part of our mission at Jacqui O to drive sales through beautiful, planet-friendly products, at the same time as contributing to a greener world as it’s our responsibility to be the keeper of beauty as we depend on the earth for our profession.
+It is part of our mission at Jacqui O to drive sales through ethical and beautiful, planet-friendly products, at the same time as contributing to a greener world as it’s our responsibility to be the keeper of beauty as we depend on the earth for our profession.

 Here are some of the things we are currently doing to be an authentic, caring business: